+Complete Streets

-Complete Streets: The idea of complete streets is to accommodate multiple modes of transportation; auto, buses, shuttle, bikes, NEVs, parking, walking.
+The idea of complete streets is to accommodate multiple modes of transportation; auto, buses, shuttle, bikes, NEVs, walking, parking, shopping, dining and others.
 The improvements that are already made to the existing streets and planned will address some of this.
-Additional improvements such as shuttle.
-HOVs.
+Additional

-Way Finding: Perimeter has numerous uses and activities scattered throughout its boundary and have number of gateways and access points to its uses.
+Perimeter has numerous uses and activities scattered throughout its boundary and have number of gateways and access points to its uses.
 Having a comprehensive hierarchical way finding signage system with good graphic and branding will help the navigation of people and traffic effectively.
 Hierarchical way finding means different levels of way finding signage for different needs; such as auto way finding, pedestrian way finding, transit way finding and others.
 Differentiating with graphic design, color, size will help enable smoother way finding.
 PCIDs have already undertaken this effort and are currently in the process of establishing a comprehensive system across the Perimeter.